Photos 1 and 2 Antony Potts

 MEP design & infrastructure

-Constructed in 1896, the Old Fishmarket had been previously been enclosed to allow it to be converted into a large single lettable unit.
-However, this conversion was unsuited to modern retail and with the previous tenant vacating, Sutton Harbour instructed Design Foundry with Void Studios to modernise the building.
-Our brief was to divide the until into three appropriately sized units to yield an enhanced retail experience, augment the electrical infrastructure to support air source heat pumps, separated utility services and the provision of tenant handbooks to facilitate the marketing of the units.
+Constructed in 1896, the Old Fishmarket had previously been enclosed to allow it to be converted into a large single lettable unit.
+However, this conversion was unsuited to modern retail and with the previous tenant vacating, Sutton Harbour instructed Design Foundry alongside Void Studios to modernise the building.

 Previous